skip to navigationskip to main content

 Using ‘Credit Card’ accounts for Supplier Deposits

-You may to send advances to suppliers, which are not strictly related to individual invoices.
+You may need to send advances to suppliers, which are not strictly related to individual invoices.
 You may need to make advances in a different currency.
 This is yet another use for the credit card account type.
 This is used to record the advances.
 You can transfer money into the advance account, just as you would use spend money to record an expense.

 There is a huge advantage to the credit card account type.
 This is shown when the supplier eventually invoices you.
 The invoice can be paid off using ‘pay bills’.
 The ‘pay bills’ function can have a credit card account set in the top left corner.
 Thus the purchase can be part paid by use of the advance.
 The balance can be paid off using ‘Pay Bills’ as usual.